dlbac/MLBAC-Admin/datasets/three_tasks/README.md

-## Organizatoin AATs, OATs, and ReplayData for the Three-Tasks Administration
+## Organizatoin of AATs, OATs, and ReplayData for the Three-Tasks Administration

 This directory contains the AATs, OATs, and ReplayData for each three-Tasks administration and store them in separate files.
 We combine the AATs of first three Tasks (t-1, t-2, and t-3) and store them in a single file.